You can part of the Flathead River to Lake legacy of good stewardship so that people can enjoy our Flathead natural heritage for generations to come.

 A conservation easement can protect your property’s conservation values for the future.
 Listen to landowners discuss why they chose to do it.

 - Implementing Best Management Practices on your property can minimize impacts from development, farming and grazing, and protect clean water, fish and wildlife and soils.

-By donating to the R2L North Shore Conservation Fund you can help conserve the natural beauty and heritage of Flathead River and Lake – some of the valley’s best fish and wildlife habitat, farmland, and water quality.
+- By donating to the R2L Conservation Fund you can help conserve the natural beauty and heritage of Flathead River and Lake – some of the valley’s best fish and wildlife habitat, farmland, and water quality.

 This fund is dedicated to on the ground collaborative conservation projects on the North Shore of Flathead Lake and along the Flathead River.
 Donations are managed by our partner, the Flathead Lakers, and are tax deductible.